Moghan/poll/README.md

 ## Decissions

 Struggled a bit creating and taking down clusters.
 For simplicity I decided to keep the same cluster between blue and green deployments, creating new resources within the cluster and taking down the old resources at every blue/green deployment.

+Named the project poll because of an app idea I plan to persue after submitting the project.